swarleysez/Find-SensitiveData/README.md

 - [ ] Add more patterns
 - [ ] Add flexibility to multi-threading
 - [ ] Add ability to find file shares to search through
+- [ ] Limit searches to maximum file sizes based on extension